 A 220-volt circuit electric heater works well.
 Small gas or oil heaters designed to be installed through a masonry wall are also effective.
 There are also solar heaters designed specifically for greenhouses.

-Radiant heat lamps hung over plants combined with soil heating cables under plants will keep most plants warm enough.
+Radiant heat lamps hung over plants combined with soil heating cables under beds will keep most plants warm enough.
 Be sure the greenhouse is vented and that whatever heating system you have has an automatic shut-off.